-- If you want broad, general information about being premed at Princeton, please read through the FAQ and Preparing Guide and then ask more specific questions that you have as follow-up.
+- If you want broad, general information about being premed at Princeton, please read through the FAQ and Preparing Guide and then ask more specific questions that you have as a follow-up.
 This will make our conversation much more fruitful and efficient!

 - If you do want to generally introduce yourself during drop-ins rather than set up an appointment, it can help to bring your resume so that we can quickly get a sense of what you’ve been doing as a start to the conversation.

 - Twenty minutes may seem too short.
-If it feels like we have a lot more to talk about, we will often set up a follow up meeting at the end of our appointment, or continue conversations in email, so know that you’re not limited to just one meeting all semester.
+If it feels like we have a lot more to talk about, we will often set up a follow-up meeting at the end of our appointment, or continue conversations in email, so know that you’re not limited to just one meeting all semester.
 It can also help to include some details about why you want to meet when you set up the appointment, so we can be prepared for the meeting.

 - You (alone or with a small group) can invite us to lunch in your residential college or eating club – if we don’t have other obligations, we’re happy to sit and chat with you and your friends in a more relaxed setting.

 - If you’re planning to apply to health professions school this year, know that we have also set aside some appointments this semester to meet with potential applicants so that you can talk with us about your candidacy before your pre-application interview.
 These will begin after the Applicant Workshops, which will occur right around fall break.

 There are a couple of great opportunities for basic information and perspective that are currently not as utilized as they could be.
 The first is our fabulous HPA Peer Advisers – they’re all enthusiastic, helpful, and are happy to talk with any student about their pre-health paths.
 We select and train HPA PAs and they’re in touch with us regularly.
 Similarly, “Jock Docs” are pre-health varsity athletes who are available to support their peers.

-Our website is another rich source for basic information.
+Our website is another rich source of information.
 Be sure to check out our Preparing for a Career in the Health Professions guide – you can find it on our website or pick up a hard copy from our office at any time.
 Our FAQ and First-Year student “Prehealth 101” info session are also available on the website, and we have a page highlighting resources for first-year students.

-We put new appointments on our WASS calendar about two weeks in advance, so keep checking back from time to time, and hopefully you’ll be able to find one!
+We put new appointments on Calendly about two weeks in advance, so keep checking back from time to time, and hopefully you’ll be able to find one!
 HPA tends to be pretty quiet during reading period, so that may be a good time to schedule a meeting if you don’t have pressing concerns.
 You can also try coming during drop-in hours – we’re almost always able to see everyone who stops by.
 Drop-in hours for the week are posted on our website and our Facebook page.

 The HPA office is open all summer during regular business hours, Monday through Friday from 8:30am-4:30pm (any exceptions will be listed on our website).
 We welcome you to come by and use the resources available (e.g., the materials from individual health professions schools and the access to the MSAR online), borrow books (including MCAT prep materials) from our HPA library, and eat candy and enjoy the air conditioning.
 The advisers need to focus the majority of their time writing committee letters, so we won’t have drop-in hours.
 We will be scheduling a limited number of appointments during the week (call to make an appointment), but for any quick questions that you might have, please try emailing hpa@ first – if we can’t address the question by email, we’d be happy to schedule an appointment.
 Current applicants will also have access to online drop-in hours.